 Well, I can’t speak for you directly, but I know for me it was because I was dieting.
 I was dieting to lose "x" amount of weight.
 I was not focused on fixing my habits or really making a change, I just wanted to weigh less… so I ate less.

-If you want to start eating healthier, you need to make taking care of your health a life-long habit, and not just something you do for six weeks while trying to "diet."
+If you want to start eating healthier, you need to start making taking care of your health a life-long habit, and not just something you do for six weeks while trying to "diet."

 Making healthy eating something you do, instead of something you try, will lead to better, longer-term results that you can more easily maintain.

 How To Stop Eating So Much